 • After 3 unsuccessful defends, the On-Guard ends

 In addition to taking a Defensive stance, those who go On-Guard cannot take an aggressive stance during any segment of the round.
-This stance can be used with any of the following defend skills: Dodge, Evade, Block, Parry, Thwart, Sidestep, Elude, Repel, Evasive Action, Aegis, Buffer, and Screen.
+This stance can be used with any of the following defend skills: Dodge, Evade, Block, Parry, Deflect, Thwart, Sidestep, Elude, Repel, Evasive Action, Aegis, Buffer, and Screen.
 However, the same defend skill must be used for all skill checks.

 Skills that Effect Initiative